Skip to content

 [12:35]

-Pete: The important thing to know is that we develop an integrated suite of healthcare software that's used by about 650 customers worldwide currently.
-That includes some names you may have heard of – like Kaiser Permanente, Mayo Clinic, and Mass General – and then AdventHealth here in Orlando.
+Pete: Sure, so the important thing to know is that we develop an integrated suite of healthcare software that's used by about 650 customers worldwide currently.
+That includes some names you may have heard of – like Kaiser Permanente, and Mayo Clinic, and Mass General, and then AdventHealth here in Orlando.
 But even if you haven't heard of Epic, you might have heard of our patient portal.
 How many of you have ever logged into MyChart?

-[13:00] So, you have actually accessed your data on an InterSystems IRIS database.
-And really, the core strength of our software is that it's a single integrated system with all of our apps built around a single patient record.
-What that means for healthcare organizations is that all of their users – whether they're clinical, operational, or financial – are all working on the same system.
-No matter where a patient is seen, or who is working with them, they're all working with that same core patient record.
+Okay, a good number of you.
+So, you have actually accessed your data on an (InterSystems) IRIS database.
+And, really the core strength of our software is that it's a single integrated system with all of our apps built around a single patient record.
+And, really what that means for healthcare organizations is that all of their users – whether they're clinical, or operational, or financial – are all working on the same system.
+And that no matter where a patient is seen, or who is working with them, they're all working with that same core patient record.

-[13:31] I think we heard some examples in yesterday's keynote of why that's so important.
-And really, if you're accessing your own record on MyChart, you are actually looking at the exact same bits and bytes of data that your healthcare provider would see if they opened your record in Epic.
+[13:31] I think we really heard some examples in yesterday's keynote of why that's so important.
+And, really with your accessing your own record on MyChart, you are actually looking at the exact same bits and bytes of data that your healthcare provider would see if they opened your record up in Epic.

 [13:57]